 Why?
 Let’s say you need to comply with various regulations, like HIPPA or GDPR, so you need to be able to detect activity connected to sensitive content.
 Or perhaps you need to get a bigger picture of how content is being used in order to optimize business processes.
 Or you just need to find a document that has been deleted or moved, something that may be tricky if nobody knows who deleted it or where it’s been moved to.

 SharePoint audit logs can give you those answers.
-They offer comprehensive insight into what’s happening with your content on SharePoint.
+They offer comprehensive insight into what’s happening with your content and permissions on SharePoint.
 You can easily answer questions like: “Who edited this document?” or “Who shared this document with other people?”
 Without this tool, you would soon be lost in your own environment, and eventually the whole system would fall apart.

-How to Configure Audit Settings and Track Events
+How to Configure SharePoint Farm Audit Settings

-Audit logs are configured according to site collection using the Site Settings button.
+SharePoint farm audit logs are configured according to site collection using the Site Settings button.
 Under Site Collection Administration, you will find the Site Collection Audit Settings option.

 SharePoint allows you to track the following events: